BioSystemsUM/MEWpy/README.md

-* The optimization engine rely on either [inspyred](<https://github.com/aarongarrett/inspyred>) or [jMetalPy](<https://github.com/jMetal/jMetalPy>) packages, which are used for creating biologically-inspired computational intelligence algorithms in Python.
+* The optimization engine relies on either [inspyred](<https://github.com/aarongarrett/inspyred>) or [jMetalPy](<https://github.com/jMetal/jMetalPy>) packages, which are used for creating biologically-inspired computational intelligence algorithms in Python.